DSharpPlus/DSharpPlus/docs/articles/migration/3x_to_4x.md

 - UDP and WebSocket ping values are now exposed on VoiceNextConnection objects
 - Voice OP12 and 13 (user join and leave respectively) are now supported and exposed on VoiceNextConnection objects.

-The Natives for VoiceNext can be found [here](xref:natives)

 ## Lavalink
 The library now comes with a Lavalink client, which supports both Lavalink 2.x and 3.x.

-Lavalink is the preferred method for playing music from sources such as YouTube or SoundCloud.
-It's a standalone lightweight Java application, which handles downloading, transcoding, and transmitting audio to Discord.
+Lavalink is a standalone lightweight Java application, which handles downloading, transcoding, and transmitting audio to Discord.

-For more information, see [Lavalink](xref:audio_lavalink_setup) page.
+For more information, see [Lavalink](xref:audio_lavalink_setup) article.